Catharius/DU-MINIMALIST-HUD/README.md

 * **MINHUD_warp_top_position** : warp module position from the top side of the HUD
 * **MINHUD_warp_refresh_rate** : warp module refresh rate every x seconds (useful if you have performance issues)

+## About the weapon module
+### List of lua parameters
+* **MINHUD_show_weapon** : enable the weapon module
+* **MINHUD_weapon_refresh_rate** : weapon module refresh rate every x seconds (useful if you have performance issues)
+### What it does
+The weapon module will show you the XS weapons linked to your seat.
+It will give you the name of the weapon, the ammo type loaded in it and the ammo count.
+* It will tell you to reload when needed
+* When a target is set it will give you the name, the size (XS,S,M,L) and the distance between you and the target
+* A hit chance percentage will show up, a color will help you determine the hit chance (75%->100% : Green,50%->75% : Yellow, 35%->50% : Orange, <35% : Red)

 ## Lua scripting

 ### Fuel module script